adelasantosd/normtrace-disability-rights/docs/methodological-note.md

 ## 4. What NormTrace is and what it is not

-NormTrace is a **structured methodological tool** that guides legal analysis through a reproducible sequence of interpretive steps supported by reference frameworks, country modules, instrument files, case-law notes, and primary legal materials.
+NormTrace is a repository-based, AI-assisted analytical system that guides legal analysis through a reproducible sequence of interpretive steps supported by reference frameworks, country modules, instrument files, case-law notes, and primary legal materials.

 It is not: